 The market segmentation allocates the financial instruments traded on the markets of Wiener Börse AG according to certain criteria to market segments.

-The allocation criteria to the different market segments is determined by:
+The allocation criteria to the different market segments are determined by:

 - Type of financial instrument (shares, participation certificates, bonds, certificates etc.)